lakshmipathyarjun6/Aplysia-Feeding-Boolean-Model/README.md

+#bus_simulink branch:
+Uses a bus to simplify the connection of information being transported between blocks.
+Currently implements the sensory state, neural control and biomechanics as separate matlab function blocks.
+Next step is to replace biomechanics block with the pure simulink implementation.

+The bus definition and initialization are defined in the class defined in "AplysiaSimulink.m"

+The simulink implementation is in "Test.slx"

+A file that instantiates the class, runs the simulink simulation and generates the plot is found in "TestAplysiaClass.m"

 # Aplysia-Feeding-Boolean-Model
 Discrete time, discrete state representation of Aplysia central pattern generator for multifunctional feeding behavior, coupled to continuous, (relatively) low biomechanics.
 Archived source code is available through Zenodo [![DOI](https://zenodo.org/badge/261357750.svg)](https://zenodo.org/badge/latestdoi/261357750)